lambrospetrou/lambrospetrou.github.io/src/_posts/2020-04-18-amazon-leadership-principles.md

 ---
-title: Amazon Leadership Principles - Choose 3
+title: Amazon Leadership Principles — Choose 3
-description: The top 3 Amazon Leadership Principles
+description: The top 3 Amazon Leadership Principles.
 ---

+## Overview

 After almost 5 years at Amazon, I really think that the [Amazon Leadership Principles](https://www.amazon.jobs/en-gb/principles) are among the few things that are always going to be engraved in me.